tact-lang/pitaya/docs/SPECIFICATION.md

 **Event System**: The `subscribe()` function sets up file watching on `events.jsonl` to receive real-time events.
 Orchestration writes the canonical public events (`task.scheduled|started|progress|completed|failed|interrupted` and `strategy.started|completed`) — see the “Minimum Payload Fields” section for the canonical schema.
 Runner-specific events are kept in `runner.jsonl` and are not part of the public file contract.
 The runner NEVER writes public `task.*`/`strategy.*` events; orchestration emits them, and `task.completed` is written only after `run_instance()` returns.
 Exactly one writer per run is enforced by `events.jsonl.lock` (see Event Log Contract).
 This decoupling means TUI never directly calls Instance Runner.
 Even in-process components use file watching for consistency.

-Shutdown/Interruption Semantics (normative): When the operator interrupts the run (e.g., Ctrl+C), orchestration MUST:
+Shutdown/Interruption Semantics: When the operator interrupts the run (e.g., Ctrl+C), orchestration MUST:

 - Transition all RUNNING tasks to `INTERRUPTED` in state, capturing `interrupted_at`.
 - Emit a canonical `task.interrupted { key, instance_id }` for each such task immediately upon transition and synchronously flush pending events to disk to ensure durability before process exit.
 - For each strategy execution that has not yet produced any successful `task.completed`, emit a canonical `strategy.completed { status: "canceled", reason: "operator_interrupt" }` and flush pending events.
 - Stop any still-running containers in parallel as part of graceful shutdown.
-Implementations SHOULD use a short stop timeout (≤1s) to avoid the Docker default 10s grace period (PID 1 ignores SIGTERM by default).
-A management override MAY be provided (e.g., `ORCHESTRATOR_SHUTDOWN_STOP_TIMEOUT_S`).
+Use a short stop timeout (≤1s) by default to avoid the Docker default 10s grace period (PID 1 ignores SIGTERM by default).
+A management override is available via `ORCHESTRATOR_SHUTDOWN_STOP_TIMEOUT_S`.

 **Event History**: The `get_events_since()` function retrieves historical events from `events.jsonl` starting at a given `start_offset` (byte position before the line) or timestamp.
 Accepts run_id, offset/timestamp, optional event type filters, and result limit.
-The events file is never rotated during an active run; rotation/archival may occur only after the run completes.
-Implementations MAY scan the file if no index is present; indexing is optional but recommended for long runs.
+The events file is never rotated during an active run; rotation/archival occurs only after the run completes.
+The system scans the file when no index is present; indexing is optional for long runs.
-Timestamp to offset (normative): When called with a timestamp, the implementation MUST locate the first record with `ts ≥ T` (by scanning or via an index) and begin returning events from that record’s `start_offset`.
+Timestamp to offset: When called with a timestamp, the implementation MUST locate the first record with `ts ≥ T` (by scanning or via an index) and begin returning events from that record’s `start_offset`.

 **Run Resumption**: The `resume_run()` function restores an interrupted run from saved state.
 It loads the state snapshot, replays events, verifies container existence, checks plugin capabilities, and continues execution from where it left off.
 Supports both session-based resume and fresh restart options.

-Resumption behavior (normative):
+Resumption behavior:

 - Re-open previously terminal strategy executions that require continuation (clear `completed_at`, set state to `running`).
-Orchestration SHOULD emit a canonical `strategy.started { name, params, resumed: true }` for each re-opened strategy to prime consumers that attach after the initial run.
+Orchestration emits a canonical `strategy.started { name, params, resumed: true }` for each re-opened strategy to prime consumers that attach after the initial run.
 - Backfill canonical terminal events for any terminal tasks that are missing from `events.jsonl` (exactly once per task): emit a synthetic `task.completed|task.failed|task.interrupted` with the correct payload, preserving idempotency.
 - Enqueue only `QUEUED`, `RUNNING`, or `INTERRUPTED` tasks for execution and preserve parallelism gating via the same executor/queue.
 Already-terminal tasks are NOT re-enqueued.
 - Downstream scheduling MUST be per-candidate: as each generation task completes, dependent scoring/review tasks are scheduled immediately (no batch barrier across candidates).
-- Fresh resume option (`--resume-fresh`) MUST clear `resume_session_id`, set `reuse_container=false`, and assign a new container name; otherwise orchestration SHOULD attempt session resume when the plugin advertises `supports_resume=true` and the original container exists.
+- Fresh resume option (`--resume-fresh`) MUST clear `resume_session_id`, set `reuse_container=false`, and assign a new container name; otherwise orchestration attempts session resume when the plugin advertises `supports_resume=true` and the original container exists.

-Completion and summary (normative):
+Completion and summary:

 - On successful resumption to completion, set the run’s `completed_at` to the final completion time (not the initial interruption time) and write a `run.completed` management event for local consumers.
 - The `results/summary.json` status MUST be `"interrupted"` if and only if at least one task’s final state is `INTERRUPTED`; otherwise it MUST be `"completed"`.
 For resumed runs that finish successfully, the top-level `completed_at` MUST reflect the final completion time after resumption.